2020 BRIT Awards Red Carpet Fashion: See Every Look as the Stars Arrive

 Photos show the 31-year-old singer donning a dress that was created to look like the delicious snack.

 "The best kind of chocolate," Lizzo captioned a red carpet photo of herself, while also giving shout-outs to her Moschino dress, Lorraine Schwartz jewelry and Judith Leiber bag.
+The superstar is also wearing Sophia Webster shoes for the ceremony.

 It's an extra special night for Lizzo, who is up for her first BRIT Award!
 Lizzo is nominated in the Best International Female Artist category at the ceremony.